AdobeDocs/commerce-operations.en/help/installation/prerequisites/optional-software.md

 [NTP](https://www.ntp.org/) enables servers to synchronize their system clocks using [globally available pool servers](https://www.ntppool.org/en/).
 We recommend you use NTP servers you trust, whether they are dedicated hardware solutions your internal network or external, public servers.

-If you are deploying Magento on multiple hosts, NTP is a simple way to guarantee their clocks are all synchronized, no matter what time zone the servers are in.
+If you are deploying Adobe Commerce or Magento Open Source on multiple hosts, NTP is a simple way to guarantee their clocks are all synchronized, no matter what time zone the servers are in.
 Also, cron-related tasks (such as indexing and transactional e-mails) depend on the server clock being accurate.

 See one of the following sections: